brinpat/quantum_relativity/README.md

 Note from the Author:

 If this code is used please include the following copyright statement.
-I believe this work should be shared and not kept away.

 MIT License